-You never know when you will need your brakes, so you want to be sure they’ll perform when you need them.
+You never know when you will need your brakes, so want to be sure they will perform when you need them.
 If they squeak, grind, feel too hard or too soft, if your brake light comes on, or if your car pulsates when you come to a stop, that’s the time to have them checked.

 Q: Why do my brakes squeak?

 A: Brakes squeak for a variety of reasons.Often it’s harmless — the result of something like temporary moisture in the brake pads.
 But continuous squeals or grinding sounds should be taken very seriously as they may signal the need for new brake pads or shoes.
 Worn brakes can mean longer stopping distances and difficulty stopping in emergency situations.
 And rotors and drums that wear too thin can even become over-stressed to the point of cracking or breaking.

 If you hear squealing or grinding, have your brakes checked right away.
 And even if you don’t hear squealing or grinding, have your brakes inspected once a year.
 It’s essential to be proactive about your brakes as regular service and, when appropriate, simple brake adjustments and repairs can make a real difference in your car’s safety.

 Q: My brake pedal feels really soft and spongy.
 Is this normal?